|

 homeopathy flourished in the 19th century – until the medical establishment

+there systematically acted to remove its influence.
 Hahnemann ended his days as a renowned and very busy

 practitioner in Paris, working into his eighties.
 His grave is at the